cralport/react-portfolio/README.md

 ## Description

-This is my React portfolio, showing my project work
+This is my React portfolio, showing my project work from my bootcamp, group work and side projects to better my skills and showcase them.

 ## Installation

-This is a React using
+This is a react application using:

+React

+Bootstrap

+Use ```npm install``` to get the proper dependencies and then use ```npm start``` to run the application.

 ## Usage